-- 1. Oral Request Oral requests may be honored by the custodian or his/her deputy at their discretion.
+- 1. Oral Request Oral requests may be honored by the Executive Director or his/her designee at their discretion.
 Denial of such requests shall be oral unless a written response is requested. - 2.
-Written Request Written request, may be made to the custodian and, in certain instances, may be required to simplify customer service.
+Written Request Written request, may be made to the Executive Director and, in certain instances, may be required to simplify customer service.
 Denial of written requests shall be in writing, and shall include applicable references to the State Public Records law.